espertus/jacquard-examples/README.md

 The CSV files used for cross-testing made me think of looms, such as the [looms created by Joseph Marie Jacquard](https://en.wikipedia.org/wiki/Jacquard_machine), which were controlled by punched cards so play an important role in computing history.
+Also, the starting letters correspond to Java or Java Autograder.

 ## Support